ahmedsam007/NanoJet/Tools/INSTALL_EXTENSION_UPDATE.md

 1. Visit a video site (e.g., https://www.facebook.com/reel/...)
 2. You should see a "Download" button appear on videos
-3. Click it - IDMMac should open with the download
+3. Click it - NanoJet should open with the download

 ## If You Still See Errors